-At one extreme the reproductive process produces individuals whose genome exercises a fixed pattern of control during development, leading to "adults" with only minor variations.
+At one extreme the reproductive process produces individuals whose genome exercises a fixed pattern of control during development, leading to 'adults' with only minor variations.

 At another extreme, instead of the process of development from one stage to another being fixed in the genome, it could be created during development through the use of more than one level of design in the genome.

 E.g. if there are two levels then results of environmental interaction at the first level could transform what happens at the second level.
 If there are multiple levels then what happens at each new level may be influenced by results of earlier developments.

 In a species with such multi-stage development, at intermediate stages not only are there different developmental trajectories due to different environmental influences, there are also selections among the intermediate level patterns to be instantiated, so that in one environment development may include much learning concerned with protection from freezing, whereas in other environments individual species may vary more in the ways they seek water during dry seasons.

 Then differences in adults come partly from the influence of the environment in selecting patterns to instantiate.
 E.g. one group may learn and pass on information about where the main water holes are, and in another group individuals may learn and pass on information about which plants are good sources of water.

 If these conjectures are correct, patterns of development will automatically be varied because of patterns and meta-patterns picked up by earlier generations and instantiated in cascades during individual development.

 So different cultures produced jointly by a genome and previous environments can produce very different expressions of the same genome, even though individuals share similar physical forms.

 The main differences are in the kinds of information acquired and used, and the information processing mechanisms developed.
 Not all cultures use advanced mathematics in designing buildings, but all build on previously evolved understanding of space, time and motion.

-Evolution seems to have found how to provide rich developmental variation by allowing information gathered by young individuals not merely to select and use pre-stored design patterns, but to create new patterns by assembling fragments of information during early development, then using more abstract processes to construct new abstract patterns, partly shaped by the current environment, but with the power to be used in new environments.
-Developments in culture (including language, science, engineering, mathematics, music, literature, etc.) all show such combinations of data collection and enormous creativity, including creative ontology extension (e.g. the Nicaraguan children mentioned above in Section 3.1).
+Evolution seems to have found how to provide rich developmental variation by allowing information gathered by young individuals not merely to select and use pre-stored design patterns, but to create new patterns by assembling fragments of information during earlier development, then using more abstract processes to construct new abstract patterns, partly shaped by the current environment, but with the power to be used in new environments.

+Developments in culture (including language, science, engineering, mathematics, music, literature, etc.) all show such combinations of data collection and enormous creativity, including creative ontology extension (e.g. the Nicaraguan children mentioned above.

-Unless I have misunderstood her, this is the type of process Karmiloff-Smith[13] called "Representational Re-description" (RR).
-The general idea is crudely depicted in Figure 2 (extending the version published in 2007[3]).
-Genome-encoded previously acquired abstractions "wait" to be instantiated at different stages of development, using cascading alternations between data-collection and abstraction formation (RR) by instantiating higher level generative abstractions.
+Unless I have misunderstood her, this is the type of process Karmiloff-Smith called 'Representational Re-description' (RR).

+Genome-encoded previously acquired abstractions 'wait' to be instantiated at different stages of development, using cascading alternations between data-collection and abstraction formation (RR) by instantiating higher level generative abstractions (e.g. meta-grammars), not by forming statistical generalisations.

 This could account for both the great diversity of human languages and cultures, and the power of each one, all supported by a common genome operating in very different environments.

-Jackie Chappell (co-author of [3]) noticed the implication that instead of the genome specifying a fixed "epigenetic landscape" (proposed by Waddington[32]) it provides a schematic landscape and mechanisms that allow each individual (or in same cases groups of individuals) to modify the landscape while moving down it (e.g. adding new hills, valleys, channels and barriers).
-In such cases measures of percentage contributions of genome and environment to cognition are nonsensical, unlike descriptions of influences.
+Jackie Chappell noticed the implication that instead of the genome specifying a fixed 'epigenetic landscape' (proposed by Waddington) it provides a schematic landscape and mechanisms that allow each individual (or in same cases groups of individuals) to modify the landscape while moving down it (e.g. adding new hills, valleys, channels and barriers).